 Complete Your Order

-Men's hairloss, also known as male pattern baldness, is usually characterized by a receeding hairline, hair thinning or falling out from the crown or both.
+Men's hair loss, also known as male pattern baldness, is usually characterized by a receding hairline, hair thinning or falling out from the crown or both.
 It is also known as androgenetic alopecia and is accountable for more than 95% of hair loss in men.
 You can slow and reverse male pattern baldness safely by using hair loss treatment.

 Male pattern baldness takes place as the hair follicles (tiny sacs from which hair grows), shrink over time.
 This results in hair getting shorter and thinner.
-Each follicle is capable of producing on average 2-5 units of hair.
+Each follicle can produce on average 2-5 units of hair.
 After a while, the follicle stops producing new hair, causing baldness.
 Despite not growing new hair, the follicles remain alive, advocating that there is still a possibility to grow new hair.

 One of the main reasons for this process, is your genetics.
-Dihydrotestosterone (DHT) is a byproduct of the hormone testosterone.
-In males, it is responsible for stimulating the development of male charecteristics such as genetelia, deeper voice, increased muscle mass, bodily and pubic hair.
-If you are genetically more vunerable to hair loss, DHT attaches to receptors in your hair follicles.
+Dihydrotestosterone (DHT) is a by-product of the hormone testosterone.
+In males, it is responsible for stimulating the development of male characteristics such as genitals, deeper voice, increased muscle mass, bodily and pubic hair.
+If you are genetically more vulnerable to hair loss, DHT attaches to receptors in your hair follicles.
 This causes them to diminish in size to a point where they will not produce anymore hair.

-Whilst in a majority of cases, mens hairloss is genetic, there are other factors that may contribute to male pattern baldness:
+Whilst in most cases, men’s hair loss is genetic, there are other factors that may contribute to male pattern baldness:

-Whilst there is no cure for balding, it can most certainly be treated with safe, effective and proven treatments.
-Treatments for male patterned baldness have been in use for a number of years and their popularity is increasing.
+Whilst there is no cure for balding, it can most certainly be managed with safe, effective, and proven hair loss treatments.
+Hair loss treatments have been in use for several years and their popularity is increasing.

 Finasteride also known by its brand name Propecia, is the most effective treatment for male pattern baldness.
 Finasteride works by blocking DHT (the hormone responsible for damaging hair follicles and causing baldness), reducing its levels in the body.
 This protects the hair follicles responsible for hair growth.
 This treatment has been shown to stop and reverse balding.
 Finasteride is available as a generic (unbranded) version which is cheaper that its branded counterpart, Propecia.
 They both contain the same active ingredient (Finasteride) and both work in the same way.